8shashank/dropbox_clone/REVIEW.md

 2. It's not easy to tell when your application has finished.
 A simple console.log output could let your user know that the log has been created.
 3. Bug Fix.
 Line 47.17 should be erased.
 If you close the stream, any additional changes to the files won't be registered.
 4. More specific messages.
 Right now it only says that the file was edited, but if a file is created.
-5. You could invite the user to specify thdate format.
+5. You could invite the user to specify the date format.